Primera Fila (Vicente Fernández album): Formats

-This album was released in three different formats, CD/DVD and DVD/CD, and also in "Blu-ray", this last format as a collectors item.
-It was recorded in a "anti-pirate" system and in High definition, and in a near future will be released on 3D, to give the best quality for the fans, according to Miguel Trujillo, CEO of Sony Music México.
+This album was released in three different formats, CD/DVD and DVD/CD, and also in "Blu-ray", this last format as a collector's item.
+It was recorded in a "anti-pirate" system and in high definition, and in a near future will be released on 3D, to give the best quality for the fans, according to Miguel Trujillo, CEO of Sony Music México.

 Album

-A day after its release, Primera Fila it sold 80,000 units in México, receiving a platinum certification.
+A day after its release, Primera Fila it sold 80,000 units in Mexico, receiving a platinum certification.
 In the United States, according to the Billboard Top Latin Albums chart it debuted at number one, replacing 5to Piso by Guatemalan singer-songwriter Ricardo Arjona.
 In February 2009, this album was replaced by Para Siempre, Fernández' previous album, at the top of the Billboard Top Latin Albums chart, after seven consecutive weeks at number-one.
 The late Tex-Mex performer Selena was the only performer to achieve this feat, when Dreaming of You replaced her own Amor Prohibido at the top of the chart in 1995.